modernistik/parse-stack/README.md

 After properties are defined, you can use appropriate getter and setter methods to modify the values.
 As properties become modified, the model will keep track of the changes using the [dirty tracking feature of ActiveModel](http://api.rubyonrails.org/classes/ActiveModel/Dirty.html).
 If an attribute is modified in-place then make use of **[attribute_name]_will_change!** to mark that the attribute is changing.
 Otherwise ActiveModel can't track changes to in-place attributes.

 To support dirty tracking on properties of data type of `:array`, we utilize a proxy class called `Parse::CollectionProxy`.
 This class has special functionality which allows lazy loading of content as well and keeping track of the changes that are made.
 While you are able to access the internal array on the collection through the `#collection` method, it is important not to make in-place edits to the object.
 You should use the preferred methods of `#add` and `#remove` to modify the contents of the collection.
-When `#save` is called on the object, the changes will be commited to Parse.
+When `#save` is called on the object, the changes will be committed to Parse.

 ```ruby
 post = Post.first